 Library Media Specialist

-My husband, John, and I have been married twenty-six years.
+My husband, John, and I have been married twenty-seven years.
 We were married in June of 1991.
 Shortly, thereafter, we bought a 1871 home.
 After many years of renovation, our home was finally ready for children.
 Addy was born in 2000.
-She is a senior at Iola High School.
-She loves being a drummer for the IHS band.
-Her activities keep us very busy.
+She is a freshman at Allen Community College.
+After being a drummer for the IHS band, she is continuing to play in the band for ACC.
 In 2007, Briley was born.
-She is a fourth grader at Lincoln Elementary.
+She is a fifth grader at IMS.
 She loves making all things fun!

 Hobbies?
 Do children count for this?
 I enjoy being wherever my children are.